sunck1/PoolSkip/README.md

 This project was based on (https://github.com/weiaicunzai/pytorch-cifar100).
 Special thanks to the contributors for making development easier.

+### Mathematical Derivation
+For a complete explanation of the two compensation effects introduced by PoolSkip, including rigorous mathematical proofs, please refer to the provided PDF **(./Mathematical_proof.pdf)**.

 ### Citation
 If this project contributes to your work, please cite the following paper: